FreakC-Foundation/FreakC/README.md

 ## What is FreakC ?
 `print[] The language itself:`

 FreakC is a small, experimental programming language created by me when I was/am a student.
 It's a fun project with the idea of trying to create a full-blown programming language in such a small language like Batch, which has a lot of limitations.
 It is transpiled to Batch, and looks/works pretty much the same as Batch, which means that you can switch from Batch to FreakC easily, while FreakC has added a tiny bit more features to improve your experience with Batch scripting (you would understand the pain of Batch if you are a hardcore Batch coder).
-These features are: macro definition, some additional operators, commands and macros, more functions/commands for arrays, strings and math, and the support for floats too.
+These features are: macro definition, while loops, repeat-until loops, switch case, some additional operators, commands and macros, more functions/commands for arrays, strings and math, and the support for floats too.

 `print[] Overall...`